gbenezer/ControlDESymulation/README.md

 #### Phase 1 (Current):
 - DiffEqPyIntegrator class
     - Modify IntegratorFactory to handle deterministic DiffEqPyIntegrator objects and update unit tests
+- Assess if any IntegratorBase subclasses need to be modified for compatibility with autonomous systems
+    - If so, modify subclasses and unit tests for compatibility
 - Finish implementation of SDE Integration utilities
     - Instantiate/code SDEIntegratorBase unit tests and debug base class
     - Instantiate/code DiffraxSDEIntegrator, TorchSDEIntegrator, and DiffEqPySDEIntegrator classes with associated unit tests